vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 ```

-First solution although idiomatic is also tedious and can grow unhealthy for more complex use cases.
+First solution although idiomatic is also tedious and can blow up for more complex use cases.
 The second one has body of literature dedicated to it, which is never a good sign.

 The rest of the exposition is in PHP.
 Bear with me.